alarner/perk-docs/src/v1/guides/user-auth-with-facebook.md

 Building your own Facebook login with Perk is super easy.
 It's a four step process:

-1. Get the necessary API keys from Facebook (or whichever other supported third pary service you want).
+1. Get the necessary API keys from Facebook (or whichever other supported third party service you want).
 1. Update your `config/auth.js` file or `config/local.js` file.
 1. Create a login button.
 1. Deploy to Production